raymusvibe/statement-processor/README.md

 - Swagger integrates easily with Spring boot to create an easy-to-use interface to interact with the API
 - OpenCSV and Jackson-XML are very competent libraries for parsing CSV and XML data

-## Areas for additional development not reached due to time
+## Areas for additional development

 - Add support for stricter format validation for XML files
 - Add CI/CD support